 where <upstream> is the name of any upstream specified with the zone directive peers Object; contains the metrics of the upstream's peers as subobjects whose names are canonical representations of the peers' addresses.
-Members of goryor each subobject: String; the parameter of the server directive server service String, the parameter of the server directive String; name of service as it's specified in server directie, if configured ${\tt slow_start} \\ ({\tt PRO} \ 1.4.0+)$ Number; the specified slow_start value for the server, expressed in seconds.
-When setting the value via the respective subsection of the dynamic configuration API, you can specify either a number or a time value with millisecond precision. backup Boolean; true for backup servers weight Number; configured weight state String; current state of the peer: checking (PRO): set to essential, being checked now, only probe requests are sent down: disabled manually, no requests are sent draining (PRO): similar to down, but requests from sessions that were earlier bound using sticky are still sent recovering: recovering after failure according to slow_start, more requests are sent gradually unavailable: reached the max_fails limit, a client request is attempted at fail_timeout intervals unhealthy (PRO): not functioning properly, only probe requests are sent up: operational, requests are sent as usual selected Object; peer selection statistics current Number; the current number of connections to peer total Number; total number of requests forwarded to peer last String or number; time when peer was last selected, formatted as a date max_conns Number; the configured maximum number of simultaneous connections, if specified responses Object; responses statistics Number; a non-zero number of responses with status (100-599) xxx Number; a non-zero number of responses with other status codes data Object; data statistics received Number; the total number of bytes received from peer sent Number; the total number of bytes sent to peer health Object; health statistics fails Number; the total number of unsuccessful attempts to communicate with the peer unavailable Number; how many times peer became unavailable due to reaching the max fails limit downtime Number; the total time (in milliseconds) when peer was unavailable for selection downstart String or number; time when peer became unavailable, formatted as a $date$ $\begin{array}{c} \texttt{header_time} \\ (\text{PRO } 1.3.0+) \end{array}$ Number; average time (in milliseconds) to receive the response headers from the peer; see $response_time_factor~(PRO)$ response_time $(PRO\ 1.3.0+)$ Number; average time (in milliseconds) to receive the entire peer response; see response_time_factor (PRO) sid String; configured id of the server in upstream group keepalive Number; the number of currently cached connections health/probes (PRO)
+Members of each subobject: server String; the parameter of the server directive service String; name of service as it's specified in server directive, if configured slow_start Number; the specified slow start value for the server, expressed in seconds.
+(PRO 1.4.0+) When setting the value via the respective subsection of the dynamic configu- (1100 1.1.0+) ration API, you can specify either a number or a time value with millisecond precision. backup Boolean; true for backup servers weight Number; configured weight state String; the current state of the peer and what requests are sent to it: busy: indicates that the number of requests to the server has reached the limit set by max_conns, and no new requests are sent down: manually disabled, no requests are sent recovering: recovering after a failure according to slow_start, more and more requests are sent over time unavailable: reached the max_fails limit, only trial client requests are sent at intervals defined by fail_timeout; up: operational, requests are sent as usual Additional states in Angie PRO: • checking: configured as essential and being checked, only probe requests are sentdraining: similar to down, but requests from previously bound ses- sions (via sticky) are still sent • unhealthy: non-operational, only probe requests are sent selected Object; peer selection statistics current Number; the current number of connections to peer total Number; total number of requests forwarded to peer last String or number; time when peer was last selected, formatted as a date max_conns Number; the configured maximum number of simultaneous connections, if specified responses Object; responses statistics Number; a non-zero number of responses with status < code > (100-599) xxx Number; a non-zero number of responses with other status codes data Object; data statistics received Number; the total number of bytes received from peer sent Number; the total number of bytes sent to peer health Object; health statistics fails Number; the total number of unsuccessful attempts to communicate with the peer unavailable Number; how many times peer became unavailable due to reaching the max_fails limit downtime Number; the total time (in milliseconds) when peer was unavailable for selection downstart String or number; time when peer became unavailable, formatted as a date header_time Number; average time (in milliseconds) to receive the response headers from (PRO 1.3.0+) the peer; see response time factor (PRO) response_time Number; average time (in milliseconds) to receive the entire peer response; (PRO 1.3.0+) see response_time_factor (PRO) String: configured id of the server in upstream group String; configured id of the server in upstream group Number: the number of currently eached connections keepalive Number; the number of currently cached connections Object: contains the current state of the active backup logic present if backup_switch Object; contains the current state of the active backup logic, present if backup switch (PRO) is configured for the upstream active Number; active group identifier, if any timeout Number; active group identifier, if any Number; time to expire in milliseconds, after which the balancer will re- check the groups for healthy peers; does not appear for the primary group health/probes (PRO)

 '''

+{

 "peers": {

 "192.168.16.4:80": {

 "server": "backend.example.com",

 "service": "example.tcp",

 "backup": false,

 "weight": 5,

 "state": "up",

 "selected": {

 "current": 2,

 "total": 232

 },

 "max_conns": 5,

 "responses": {

 "200": 222,

 "302": 12

 },

 "data": {

 "sent": 543866,

 "received": 27349934

 },

 "health": {

 "fails": 0,

+'''

+'''

 "unavailable": 0,

 "downtime": 0

 },

 "sid": "<server_id>"

 }

 },

 "keepalive": 2

 }

 '''